nitinravi/highlight-generator/README.md

 ## How we built it

 We use symbl api to convert speech to text, and process that text.
+We use NLP to find the tone of certian phrase, then we work upon it.

 ## Challenges we ran into